isned/SEO_GPT/README.md

 How to use:

-Clone the Repo to your local environment
+1-Clone the Repo to your local environment

-Make sure you're running Python 3.10+
+2-Make sure you're running Python 3.10+

-Initialise a new python environment python -m venv env Start the env env/scripts/activate
+3-Initialise a new python environment python -m venv env

+4-Start the env env/scripts/activate

-Install the requirements pip install -r requirements.txt Add your OpenAI API key in env file
+5-Install the requirements pip install -r requirements.txt

+6-Add your OpenAI API key in env file

-Start main.py.
+7-Start main.py.